DenysGonzaga/glue-athena-cdk-example/README.md

 # Simple AWS Glue, Athena and CDK Example

-A walkthrough to use AWS Glue/Spark Job, s3 and Athena.
+A walkthrough to deploy an exemple of AWS Glue/Spark Job, s3 and Athena pipeline.

 Throughout the  `infra` folder has a Python/CDK project to create everything that you need to run this example.

+`infra/assets` folder has the glue script and data from Chicago Crimes.

 ## How To